amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

 ## Effects of Win-Streaks

-For our second investigation, we wanted to players from the 30-day retention group had a higher win-streaks within their first 30 days of joining the game compared to those that were not retained.
+For our second investigation, we wanted to see if players who were retained after 30 days had a higher win-streak within their first 30 days of joining the game compared to those that were not retained.
 We wanted to explore if there was a correlation here and whether win-streaks could be a predictor for the 30-day retention.

 In order to explore this, we needed to determine the highest win-streak per player based on the games they played within the first 30 days of joining the game.
-We also wanted to to control for the fact that some players might have played more games within the first 30 days since playing more games could give a higher chance of longer win-streaks by nature so we included that data in our investigation.
+We also wanted to to control for the fact that some players might have played more games within the first 30 days compared to others.
+We assumed that playing more games could give a higher chance of longer win-streaks by nature, so the total games played per player was taken into account for our analysis.

 ### To determine the above, the following steps were taken: